West Palm Beach, Florida

 Entertainment: Helping people enjoy their leisure time is a growth industry in this city.
 The arts and culture sectors in West Palm Beach support close to 5,300 jobs and generate $222 million in economic activity.

 Tourism: West Palm Beach has a high concentration of tourism-related jobs.
-Around 9,800 residents are employed in this sector, which expanded by more than 16 percent between 2012 and 2017.
+Around 9,800 residents are employed in this sector, which grew by more than 16 percent between 2012 and 2017.

 Careers Related to the Industries Above